webdevnerdstuff/jquery-SlideOutPanel/README.md

 Name    | Description
 :-----  | :-----
-open    | Open's the panel
+open    | Opens the panel
 close   | Closes the panel
 toggle  | Toggles the panel open/close
 destroy | Removes the panel from the DOM